Code-Institute-Submissions/MP1-2/README.md

 - Choose the project "MP1" on the Repositories;
 - Click on Settings;
 - Scroll down to the "GitHub Pages" section;
-- Inside "GitHub Pages" section, click on the drop-down menu under Source and select Master Branch;
+- Inside the "GitHub Pages" section, click on the drop-down menu under Source and select Master Branch;
 - The page refreshes automatically and the website is now deployed.
 - The link to the webpage can be found in the GitHub Pages section.